How much space does it take to store food long term?

 Storing canning jars

 A wide mouth quart jar takes up about 4 square inches of space while a wide mouth pint occupies about 3 square inches.
 Regular mouth jars are slightly smaller but unless you don’t have any wide mouth jars, it’s better to plan for the bigger size.
-Allow 8 inches vertically for quart jars and 6 inches vertically for pints.
+Allow 8 inches vertically for quart jars and 6 inches vertically for pints and half-pints.

 The average cabinet shelf is 12-18″ deep and typically 24″-36″ wide.
 That means a dozen quarts take over half of a typical pantry cabinet shelf.
 A dozen jars may sound like a lot of food, but consider a quart of green beans is probably only enough for one week, depending on your family size.
 To store enough green beans for “the winter” (let’s call it 20 weeks), you’d need almost 2 dozen quarts.
 That would take up 1-2 shelves.
 Pints can be stacked, so you could fit in about twice the number of pint jars in the same space, but of course they hold about half the food.